mtn/term-invaders/README.md

 # term-invaders

 A terminal implementation of the classic arcade game space invaders built in C with GNU ncurses.
+Pull requests welcome.

 ## Credits